boykoc/should-i-start-a-startup/about.md

 # About

-This is a very simple tool to help people decide if the are ready to start working on a new startup idea.
+This is a very simple tool to help people decide if they are ready to start working on a new startup idea.

 This is not an all-encompassing tool.
-This not an official anything.
+This is not an official anything.

 This is a few of the basic things I think about when others say *'Hey, I want to make a [website, app, company, etc.] that [makes me rich, face swaps dogs with elephants, etc.]'*.